MICHELE NORRIS, Host:

 In 1991, before going into the hospital for heart surgery, she gave the letters to her daughter, Ann Kirschner, who says her life changed in an instant.

-Ms. JILL VEXLER (Curator, Letters to Sala exhibit): How were they getting paper?
+JILL VEXLER: How were they getting paper?
 Much less ink, much less colors.
 And I finally said, so, Sala, who did you get these?
 And she said, well, there were people bringing in supplies, and they truck drivers, and they weren't all bad people.
 So, they would bring us post cards, and we would trade things for them.

 ADLER: Vexler reads a poignant from Sala's sister Riesel.
 "Do you know why I write so much?
 Because as long as I read, we are together."